SecHex/SecHex-Spoofy/README.md

 ![Screenshot 2023-05-02 200456](https://user-images.githubusercontent.com/96635023/235751072-1c467e2d-7b0b-4715-b196-85404a5f6ff0.png)

 # Disclaimer ⚠️
+Please read this disclaimer carefully before using the HWID Spoofing Tool ("Tool") available on this GitHub site.
+By accessing or using the Tool, you agree to be bound by this disclaimer.

+Use at Your Own Risk: The HWID Spoofing Tool is provided for educational and informational purposes only.
+It is intended to demonstrate the concept of HWID spoofing and its potential applications.
+However, it is important to understand that the use of this Tool may violate the terms of service or terms of use of certain software or services.
+Use this Tool at your own risk.

+No Guarantees: Although the HWID Spoofing Tool has been tested on a virtual machine and efforts have been made to ensure its functionality, the Tool is provided "as is" without any guarantees or warranties of any kind.
+I cannot guarantee that the Tool will work flawlessly on all systems or that it will not cause any issues or damages.

-Use this tool at your own risk!
-Although it has been tested on a virtual machine, I can not guarantee that it will breaks nothing on your system!
-I specifically DISCLAIMS LIABILITY FOR INCIDENTAL OR CONSEQUENTIAL DAMAGES and assumes no responsibility or liability for any loss or damage suffered as a result of the use or misuse HWID-Changer.
-You are responsible for your actions.
+Limited Liability: I specifically DISCLAIM LIABILITY FOR INCIDENTAL OR CONSEQUENTIAL DAMAGES arising out of the use or inability to use the HWID Spoofing Tool.
+In no event shall I be liable for any loss or damage suffered as a result of the use or misuse of the Tool, including but not limited to any direct, indirect, special, or consequential damages.

-This tool is only for testing and academic purposes and can only be used where strict consent has been given.
-Do not use it for illegal purposes!
-It is the end user’s responsibility to obey all applicable local, state and federal laws.
-Developers assume no liability and are not responsible for any misuse or damage caused by this tool and software in general.
+Responsibility: You are solely responsible for your actions and the consequences that may arise from the use of the HWID Spoofing Tool.
+It is your responsibility to ensure that your use of the Tool complies with all applicable laws, regulations, and terms of service or terms of use.

+Legal Implications: The use of HWID spoofing tools may be illegal or against the terms of service of certain software or services.
+It is your responsibility to understand and comply with the laws and terms governing the use of such tools in your jurisdiction or in relation to specific software or services.

+By using the HWID Spoofing Tool, you acknowledge that you have read, understood, and agreed to this disclaimer.
+If you do not agree with any part of this disclaimer, do not use the Tool.